microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

    are just a convenience so that you don't need to remember what the names of the underlying function parameters are.

-Examples showing the same pivot functions with dataframe inputs.
+Examples showing the same pivot functions with DataFrame inputs.

 .. code:: ipython3